Political Science Research Guide

 African Studies Abstracts Online

-The open access catalog of the African Studies Center Library at the University of Leiden (Holland) is a database of articles in journals as well as books.
+The open access catalog of the African Studies Center Library at the University of Leiden (Holland) is a database of articles in journals and books.
 Full text is not available, but journals cited may be available in Griffin Search or via ILL.

 Search African Studies Abstracts Online